johnshew/office-dashboard/README.md

     npm run build (or npm run watch) npm run start (to run locally - remember to use http://localhost not http://127.0.0.1)

-### Tesla browser
+### Working with the Tesla browser

 The Tesla browser is a reasonably modern HTML5 browser implementation based on webkit.
-With the use of the es5-shim it is able to support modern frameworks such as React - albiet slowly.
+With the use of the es5-shim it is able to support modern frameworks such as React - but in general it is pretty slow.
+Also, the browser does a much faster at scrolling an entire page rather than scrolling a div - you can see this by enabling scrolling in the setting dialog.

 That said the car is a pretty challenging environment to debug web pages.
 To help with this, in the settings you can enable a simple debug console window that displays information written to console.log and provides an immediate command window.
 If you need more debug capabilties we updated VorlonJS (http://vorlonjs.com) to be able to work well on the Tesla.